How should I evaluate experience in a Baker job interview?

 Evaluate baker experience by examining their bread-making techniques, pastry expertise, and commercial production experience.
 Focus on specific dough handling methods, proofing knowledge, and high-volume baking capabilities rather than general kitchen experience.
 Ask candidates to describe their most challenging bake and how they solved fermentation or timing issues.

-Common misunderstanding: Assuming all kitchen experience translates to baking expertise.
 Many candidates claim baking experience when they've only worked in general food preparation roles.
 Probe deeper by asking about specific bread types they've made, their understanding of gluten development, and experience with different proofing methods.
-A true baker will immediately discuss hydration ratios, autolyse periods, and bulk fermentation timing.
+A true baker will immediately discuss hydration ratios and fermentation timing.

-Common misunderstanding: Believing formal culinary training automatically indicates practical baking skills.
 Some culinary school graduates lack hands-on commercial baking experience and may struggle with production volumes, equipment differences, and time management pressures.
-Test their knowledge of scaling recipes from small batches to commercial quantities and their experience troubleshooting oven inconsistencies across multiple units.
+Test their knowledge of scaling recipes from small batches to commercial quantities and troubleshooting oven inconsistencies.

 What questions help assess relevant Baker experience effectively in a Baker job interview?